GeorginJobin/Home-Server-Project/README.md

-- Result:
-250gb partion created and ready for ubuntu server install, also confirmed that the i/o device issue was software not hardware issue.
-I will keep windows temporaily as it won't affect what I want to achieve with home server project for now, and in the background try to fix the software/driver issue.

 - What I learned:
-* BIO-level input wokring whiel windows fails means its software/driver issue
+* BIOS-level input working while Windows fails means its software/driver issue
 * Windows recovery mode, allows full adminstrator level access to the command line
-* Always try to isloate which layer a failure is in before trying to fix
+* Always try to isolate which layer a failure is in before trying to fix

 ## Build Log: